Where do you make?

 Can I order even though you are out of stock?

 Yes, we will place your order in our production run.
 We can tell you when your jean is going to be made.
-We will charge your card within 30 days of you placing your order, as the authorisation of your card runs out after that time period.
+We will charge your card upon you placing your order.

 How can you justify the price of your jeans?